google-research-datasets/mlg_evaldata/README.md

 There is one patch file for each evaluation dataset used in our experiments.
 The format of each file contents is tab-separated values:
 1. toponym
-2. latitude in dataset , longitude in dataset
+2. latitude, longitude in dataset
-3. unified latitude using WikiData , unified longitude using WikiData
+3. unified latitude, longitude using WikiData

 There may be more than one examples for each toponym in the respective datasets hence the unique rows in the patch files would be less than total evaluation